-- Natural disasters or other catastrophic events could have an adverse effect on our business. - We cannot guarantee that our stock repurchase program will be fully implemented or that it will enhance long-term stockholder value. - Anti-takeover provisions of Delaware law, the Plan, and provisions in our Amended and Restated Certificate of Incorporation, as amended, and Amended and Restated Bylaws could make a third-party acquisition of us difficult.
+- Natural disasters or other catastrophic events such as terrorism and war could have an adverse effect on our business. - System security risks, data protection breaches, and cyber-attacks could compromise our proprietary information, disrupt our internal operations and harm public perception of our security products, which could cause our business and reputation to suffer and adversely affect our stock price. - We cannot guarantee that our stock repurchase program will be fully implemented or that it will enhance long-term stockholder value. - Anti-takeover provisions of Delaware law, Tax Benefit Preservation Plan ("The Plan"), and provisions in our Amended and Restated Certificate of Incorporation, as amended, and Amended and Restated Bylaws could make a third-party acquisition of us difficult.